pe2mbs/replicate/README.md

 no SSH session is open).
 The system reboots the replicator program starts upon finishing the system shall go back into deep sleep.

+# Tested
+This is tested on TrueNAS scale version 24.04.